 - In total, chew for around 30 minutes then discard the gum.

-- Avoid acidic drinks such as coffee, fizzy drinks or fruit juice for 15 minutes before chewing the gum.
+- Avoid acidic drinks (eg, coffee, fizzy drinks or fruit juice) for 15 minutes before chewing the gum.

-- Remove dentures before using the gum as the gum can stick to and damage dentures.
+- Remove any dentures before using the gum as the gum can stick to them and cause damage.

 Like all medicines, NRT can cause side effects, although not everyone gets them and serious side effects are very rare.
 Side effects may be similar to smoking withdrawal symptoms which should disappear within 4 weeks.
 Often side effects improve as your body gets used to the new medicine.